First order endotactic reaction networks: Endotacticity of first order reaction graphs

 \section{Endotacticity of first order reaction graphs}

-Despite the appealing property of endotacticity \cite{P12,CNP13,GMS14} which in certain cases is proved to be sufficient for permanence of \emph{$\kappa$-variable} mass-action systems (where ``$\kappa$-variable'' means edge weights of the reaction graph are allowed to vary in time while remain uniformly bounded away from zero), it remains open in general if endotacticity is \emph{finitely decidable} for a given reaction graph $\cG$ in the sense that there exists a finite set $\mathcal{U}\subseteq\mathbb{R}^d$ such that $\cG$ is endotactic if it is $\cU$-endotactic.
-To the best knowledge of the author, such finite decidability seems to have been verified only for reaction graphs embedded in $\mathbb{R}^d$ for $d=1,2$ \cite[Proposition~4.1]{CNP13}.
-In this section, we will show that \emph{endotacticity is finitely decidable for first order reaction graphs} (Theorem~\ref{thm:A-endotactic=endotactic}).
+Despite the appealing property of endotacticity \cite{P12,CNP13,GMS14} which in certain cases is proved to be sufficient for permanence of \emph{$\kappa$-variable} mass-action systems (where ``$\kappa$-variable'' means edge weights of the reaction graph are allowed to vary in time while remain uniformly bounded away from zero), it remains open in general if endotacticity can be determined by applying finitely many parallel sweep tests (i.e., there exists a finite set $\mathcal{U}\subseteq\mathbb{R}^d$ such that $\cG$ is endotactic if it is $\cU$-endotactic).
+To the best knowledge of the author, such finiteness of parallel sweep tests seems to have been verified only for reaction graphs embedded in $\mathbb{R}^d$ for $d=1,2$ \cite[Proposition~4.1]{CNP13}.
+In this section, we will show that \emph{endotacticity can be determined by finitely many parallel sweep tests for first order reaction graphs} (Theorem~\ref{thm:A-endotactic=endotactic}).
 Before presenting Theorem~\ref{thm:A-endotactic=endotactic}, we provide an archetypal example of a first order endotactic reaction graph. \begin{example} Revisit Example~\ref{ex:Introductory-example}:

 Let $\cA$ be defined as in \eqref{eq:def-A} below with $d=5$.
 It is straightforward to verify that $\cG$ is $\cA$-endotactic.
 Indeed, $\cG$ consists of a weakly connected sub reaction graph containing the zero complex and a sub reaction graph $\cG^{\bullet}=\cG\setminus\cG^0$ which is WRDZ